HallettLab/lab-website/content/lab member/madelon-case.md

 2016 Research-in-Residence, Inter-University Training for Continental-Scale Ecology

 ### Publications
+Case, M.F. and Hallett, L.M.
+Multiple meanings of history in restoration.
+(In press, Restoration Ecology)

+Zhou, Y., Tingley, M., Case, M.F., Wigley-Coetsee, C., Kiker, G., Scholtz, R., and Staver, A.C.
+Woody encroachment happens via intensification, not extensification, of species ranges in an African savanna.
+(In press, Ecological Applications)

 Case, M.F., Nippert, J.B., Holdo, R.M., and Staver, A.C.
 Root-niche separation between savanna trees and grasses is greater on sandier soils.
-Journal of Ecology (in press).
+Journal of Ecology.
+108 (6), 2298-2308.

 Zhou, Y., Wigley, B.J., Case, M.F., Coetsee, C., and Staver, A.C.
 Rooting depth as a key woody functional trait in savannas.
 New Phytologist.
 227(5), 1350-1361.